Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Sources of DHA

 The best way to get DHA is in the diet.
-Oily fish such as wild salmon, some tuna, sardines, herring and mackerel are very good sources of both EPA and DHA.
-So are krill.
-Krill are small crustaceans that live in oceans around the world.
+Oily fish such as wild salmon, some types of tuna, sardines, herring, and mackerel are very good sources of both EPA and DHA.
+Krill are also a good source.
+Krill are small crustaceans that live in oceans around the world and are part of the plankton.

 There are potential problems with getting omega-3 fatty acids from fish or krill.
-In order for the animals to be a wise food choice, they need to be low in mercury.
-Mercury is an ocean pollutant and is toxic.
-In addition, the fishing industry used to harvest the animals needs to be sustainable.
+In order for the animals to be a wise food choice, they need to be low in mercury, as mentioned earlier.
+Mercury is an ocean pollutant and is toxic to humans.
+It affects multiple systems in our body, including our nervous system.
+Pregnant and breastfeeding women and ones with young children need to be especially careful in their choice of fish.
+The FDA document in the "References" section below offers some advice.
+Another point to consider is that the fishing industry used to harvest the animals should be sustainable.

 Enriched and Fortified Food